nulib-ds/bivariate/index.md

 ## Welcome!
 Let's get mapping.
 <br>

 > * We'll be using ArcPro and ArcOnline for today's demo, so you'll need to have signed up for an ArcOnline account.
-Create one [here.](https://northwestern.maps.arcgis.com/home/index.html) To download + install ArcPro, go [here](https://www.it.northwestern.edu/software/secure/index.html).
+Create one [here.](https://northwestern.maps.arcgis.com/home/index.html) To download and install ArcPro, go [here](https://www.it.northwestern.edu/software/secure/index.html).
 >
 > <br>
 >